Herbal & Flower Teas

 Why people make this tea

 Chicken bone herb (ji gu cao) is one of the most commonly used plants in Cantonese herbal teas — widely available at Chinese and Asian grocery stores and herb shops for its association with liver support and clearing damp-heat.
 Spring is the season Chinese medicine most associates with the liver, and wet, humid spring weather creates the perfect conditions for internal dampness to build up.
-For people who work overtime, stay up late, or have been feeling that foggy, throat-dry, heavy-limbed fatigue, this tea is one of Bro Niu’s go-to recommendations.
+For people who work overtime, stay up late, or have been feeling that foggy, throat-dry, heavy-limbed fatigue, this tea is one of Nourilo’s go-to recommendations.
 The addition of luo han guo (monk fruit) — particularly the low-temperature-dried premium “golden” variety — adds a beautiful natural sweetness without sugar, and brings its own lung-moistening and thirst-quenching qualities to the blend.
 The result is a pleasantly sweet tea that does not taste harsh or medicinal.

 Method